skywodd/skywodd_website_dev/backup/database_structure/README.md

 ---
 ## Remarks

-Only usefull in devellopment release.
+Only useful in development release, should be wipe in production release.